brunopk/sc-master/README.md

 # Strip Controller Master

-Provides a backend as a REST API for the [sc-web](https://github.com/brunopk/sc-web) built with [Django Rest Framework](https://django-rest-framework.org) for the Python 3.8.
+Provides a backend as a REST API for the [sc-web](https://github.com/brunopk/sc-web) built with [Django Rest Framework](https://django-rest-framework.org) for Python 3.8.

 ## Starting the API